miickel/ultimate-machine-web/src/pages/articles/730-days-of-running-every-day.md

 It's been 730 days filled with euphoria, pain, joy, boredom, and everything in between.

 My Garmin Watch has been collecting data since day one.
-In these posts I use Python to explore it.
+In these posts, I use Python to explore it.
-It is also nice to see some progress, and reflect upon actually going somewhere, even if most of my runs end up exactly where I started.
+It is also nice to see some progress and reflect upon actually going somewhere, even if most of my runs end up exactly where I started.

 ## 2020 vs 2021